Platform Economics

 ⚠️

-The webhook endpoint must be excluded from gateway rate limiting via bypass_throttling_patterns.
-Without this, high-volume webhook bursts during reconcile catch-up may be throttled and Stripe will retry, causing duplicate processing attempts.
+The webhook endpoint must be excluded from gateway rate limiting via bypass_throttling_patterns (^.*/webhooks/stripe$).
+Without this, webhook bursts during reconcile catch-up may be throttled and Stripe will retry, causing duplicate processing attempts.

 Usage Reporting & Aggregations